Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 )

-The user has to put the path to the input configuration file in the ReSet config, else ReSet wouldn't know where to write the changes to.
+The user has to put the path to the input configuration file in the ReSet config, else ReSet would not know where to write the changes to.

 #let code = "
 [Keyboard]